AkilLabs/HistAIry/README.md

-# History Assistant - React Edition
+# HistAIry - React Edition

 A modern Chrome extension built with React, Vite, and Tailwind CSS for browsing history management and AI-powered chat assistance.